JoshHuang9508/electron-audio-loopback/README.md

     // Tell the main process to disable system audio loopback.
-    // This will restore full `getDisplayMedia` functionality. await window.electronAPI.disableLoopbackAudio();
+    // This will restore full `getDisplayMedia` functionality.
+    // Do this if you need to use `getDisplayMedia` for other
+    // purposes elsewhere in your app.
+    await window.electronAPI.disableLoopbackAudio();

     // Boom!
 You've got a MediaStream with system audio loopback.